pitrak1/lattice2d/README.md

 - inherits from list
 - method `append`
 	- same as regular append but checks for name uniqueness
-	- arguments: the FullGame to add
+	- arguments: the FullServerGame to add
 - method `add_player_to_game`
 	- adds a player to a game by name
 	- arguments: the game name to add to, the player to add, and whether the player should be added as host or not